-Whichever route you choose it is highly important to research the laws for your state and understand your scope of practice.
+Whichever route you choose it is highly important to research the laws for your state and understand your scope of practice for nutrition as a strength coach.
 With most of these options, under certain conditions, you will still need to refer to an RD before advising individuals especially if, for example, your athlete is diabetic or has a condition in which they have dietary restrictions related to a condition.
 However, these certifications in most conditions, give you the option to legally provide nutritional coaching to your clients.

 Here are a list of nutrition certifications geared towards those looking to add some nutrition coaching or expertise to their strength coaching resume.
 Be sure to take the time and explore which option suits your budget, needs, schedule, and clientele.

-As a strength and conditioning coach you are the logical person for your athletes for approach for nutritional advice to improve their performance, their overall health, or both.
+As a strength and conditioning coach you are the logical person for your athletes to approach for advice on navigating nutrition to improve their performance, their overall health, or both.
 Being well versed in good nutrition fundamentals as well as strategies for optimizing performance through sound dietary habits is a great way to help athletes make the connection between their diet and their workout performance.

 Call us: 240-415-8326